 Njemile served as a Response volunteer in Ukraine from 2018-2019.
 In her primary role she delivered professional development and coaching to the staff of 100% LIFE, Kryvyi Rih – assisting the organization in winning three grants to test, treat and suppress the local HIV epidemic.
 In her spare time she supported camps OHALOW and American Days and coordinated English language instruction for local patrol police and officers.
 Before joining the Peace Corps, Njemile was Director of Housing and Community Development for the National Urban League where she directed $20M in federal funds for services to 200,000 clients in 30 states.

 Greg Emerson (Bocquet), Secretary / Podcast producer

 Greg was a Peace Corps volunteer in Peru from 2003-2005, but he was also a Peace Corps Trainee in Morocco in early 2003 before the Iraq War started and volunteers were evacuated from the country.
-While he was going to be an environment volunteer at a gazelle reserve in Morocco (the toughest job he’d ever love to have been able to do), he became a community health volunteer in the high Andes of Peru.
+While he was going to be an environment volunteer at a gazelle reserve in Morocco (the toughest job he’d ever love to have been able to do), he served as a community health volunteer in the high Andes of Peru.
 While there, he focused on nutrition and sanitation work, but led a number of side projects with his community, including computer training, English and Spanish classes and working with the local association of high-mountain guides and porters.
-After leaving the Peace Corps, he lived in Iceland for two years working as a journalist, and currently leads the product team at HuffPost.
+After leaving the Peace Corps, he lived in Iceland for two years working as a journalist, and returned to New York to pursue a career in media.
+He has worked on editorial and product teams at CNN, Newsday, The Wall Street Journal and HuffPost, and currently is on the product team at The Atlantic.

 Nicole Ethier, Vice President